 Next, we define msa_cleanup as a dedicated cleanup service that will be used only by the submission and smtps services.
 This service uses the header_checks and body_checks overrides that were defined above.

 /etc/postfix.master.cf: # ================================================================= # service type private unpriv chroot wakeup maxproc command # (yes) (yes) (yes) (never) (100) # ================================================================= smtp inet n - n - - smtpd msa_cleanup unix n - n - 0 cleanup -o header_checks=$msa_header_checks -o body_checks=$msa_body_checks submission inet n - n - - smtpd -o cleanup_service_name=$msa_cleanup_service_name -o syslog_name=postfix/submission ...[see sample master.cf file for more]... smtps inet n - n - - smtpd -o cleanup_service_name=$msa_cleanup_service_name -o syslog_name=postfix/smtps -o smtpd_tls_wrappermode=yes ...[see sample master.cf file for more]...

 By keeping the "msa_xxx" parameter settings in main.cf, you keep your master.cf file simple, and you minimize the amount of duplication.

 The following information applies to Postfix 2.1.
 Earlier Postfix versions do not support the receive_override_options feature.

-If you are MX service provider and want to apply disable head/body checks for some domains, you can configure ONE Postfix instance with multiple SMTP server IP addresses in master.cf.
+If you are an MX service provider and want to enable header/body checks only for some domains, you can configure ONE Postfix instance with multiple SMTP server IP addresses in master.cf.
 Each address provides a different service.